agude/agude.github.io/_posts/2018-06-14-python_patterns_max_not_if.md

 associated with it.
 For example, looking for the highest scoring word that I can make in [Scrabble][scrabble] with the letters I currently have.

-The one way to do this is to loop over all the objects and use a placeholder to remember the best one seen so far, like this:
+One way to do this is to loop over all the objects and use a placeholder to remember the best one seen so far, like this:

 [scrabble]: https://en.wikipedia.org/wiki/Scrabble